Signaling Friends and Head-Faking Enemies Simultaneously: Balancing Goal Obfuscation and Goal Legibility: Empirical Evaluation

-We used a \texttt{gridworld} of size 7x7, a \texttt{box pushing} domain of size 3x3 with a single box, a \texttt{recycling robot} domain of size 3x3 with a can and battery of 5 levels.
 We implemented our IP encoding using Gurobi optimizer \cite{gurobi}.
 We implemented the heuristic-guided search using the STRIPS planner Pyperplan \cite{pyperplan} with hsa \cite{keyder2008heuristics} heuristic.
-For the base line planner, we used GBFS with hsa heuristic.
+We used hsa heuristic because it gave better performance.
+For baseline planner, we used greedy best first search with hsa heuristic.
 We ran our experiments on 3.5 GHz Intel Core i7 processor with 16 GB RAM.
-For each domain, we generated 10 problems with random initial state and 3 random goals.
+We used Gridworld of size 8x8, Box Pushing of size 5x5 with a single box, Recycling Robot of size 4x4 with a can and battery of 5 levels, Blocksworld with 5 blocks, and Logistics and Driverlog had goals with 4 facts each.
+For each domain, we generated 30 problems with random initial state goals.
+For the first 3 domains, we created 3 goals per problem, and for the next 3 domains, 5 goals per problem.